sravan-kumar-ta/django-bot-server-tutorial/README.md

 # getting started

-To get this running, simply run the the following
+To get this running, simply run the following

 ## Step 1: Install requirements.txt